dougzilla32/AsyncCancellation/README.md

 ### Overview

-In this proposal, the cancellation and timeout features are implemented using coroutine contexts.
-A `CancelContext` is used to track cancellable asynchronous tasks within coroutines.
-Tasks are manually added to the `CancelContext` as they are created, and are automatically removed from the `CancelContext` when their coroutine is resolved (i.e. the coroutine produces a result or an error).
-The `CancelContext` has a `cancel()` method and a `timeout: TimeInterval` property, which can be used to explicitly cancel all unresolved tasks or to set a timeout for cancelling all unresolved tasks respectively.
+In this proposal, the cancellation and timeout features are implemented using coroutine contexts:

+* A cancel context (class  `CancelContext`) is used to track cancellable asynchronous tasks within coroutines.
+* Tasks are manually added to the cancel context as they are created, and are automatically removed from the cancel context when their coroutine is resolved (i.e. the coroutine produces a result or an error).
+* The cancel context has a `cancel()` method that can be used to explicitly cancel all unresolved tasks.
+* The cancel context has a `timeout: TimeInterval` property for setting a timeout to cancel all unresolved tasks.
+* All unresolved tasks are immediately resolved with the error `AsyncError.cancelled` when `cancel()` is called on their cancel context.
+Unwinding the task and task cleanup happen in the background after the cancellation error is thrown.
+* The cancel context is thread safe, therefore the same instance can be used in multiple calls to `beginAsync` (large granularity)
+* The cancel context can produce cancel tokens for fine granularity of cancellation and timeouts.
+The cancel token can be used as a coroutine context, which will create a tree shaped cancellation structure (note: the cancel context is itself a cancel token)

 ### Examples